Capti Consultancy Innovation Guide

 Artificial intelligence (AI) and the data economy

 AI is an industry in its own right.
 It also has potential to transform many other parts of our economy and society, and harnessing its potential has been set out as one of the Industrial Strategy Grand Challenges.
 Full use of data and AI throughout value chains will increase productivity and create thousands of high-value jobs.
-Capti Consulting focus is on AI and data innovation for sectors of strategic importance to the UK, including creative industries, space and high-value services.
+Capti Innovation focus is on AI and data innovation for sectors of strategic importance to the UK, including creative industries, space and high-value services.

 - Secure and reliable data capture and transmission, including the Internet of Things, 5G and satellite communications